oVirt/ovirt-wgt-toolchain/README.md

 oVirt Windows Guest Tools toolchain
 ===================================

+> IMPORTANT: This project has been dropped from oVirt.
+>
+> Keeping the following section only for reference.

 This is a collection of scripts/specfiles to help build dependencies of ovirt-guest-tools-iso as rpm wrappers around external blobs.